DFE-Digital/dsi-tools/README.md

 ```

-## Connecting to the development environment
+## Developers: Connecting to the development environment

 Connect to (or switch to a different) the development environment: